superfluid-finance/protocol-monorepo/packages/ethereum-contracts/docs/api/interfaces/tokens/ERC20WithTokenInfo.md

-# Solidity API

-## ERC20WithTokenInfo
+# ERC20WithTokenInfo

-_Using abstract contract instead of interfaces because old solidity
+Using abstract contract instead of interfaces because old solidity
-     does not support interface inheriting other interfaces solhint-disable-next-line no-empty-blocks_
+     does not support interface inheriting other interfaces solhint-disable-next-line no-empty-blocks